-Earphones specs are complex and very technical and may make it hard for you to spot the right one by just looking at the specs.
-In this post we’ll cut through the jargon to shed more light on one of the common earphone components, the driver, and how it affects audio quality.
+If you’re on the hunt for quality headphones, you’ll be surprised at the many different brands and styles available on the market today.
+This may make it harder for you to choose the right ones.
+Headphones specs are complex and very technical and can easily get you confused if you’re looking just at them.
+In this post we cut through the jargon to shed more light on one of the common headphone components, the headphones driver, and how it affects audio quality.

 A driver unit is composed of three components: